 Both Pete and Mary commented that they are so grateful for the support shown by the Club and feel re-energised about their project.
 They are starting to believe that the purchase of a Trishaw this year may now be a real possibility.

-The Trishaw is being collected this Friday however Annie will be in Broad Street, Seaford from 11am – 1pm on Friday Morning after which she has been invited to visit Old Ben Warden Assisted Homes in Seaford to give some of the residents a ride out.
+The Trishaw was also in Broad Street on Friday Morning after which she was invited to visit Old Ben Warden Assisted Homes in Seaford to give some of the residents a ride out.